ikuznalex/frontend-nanodegree-arcade-game/README.md

 # Frogger (Clone): The Buggening!

-This is my take on the class arcade game, Frogger.
+This is my take on the classic arcade game, Frogger.
 In the game you'll control this guy.
 ![Steve](images/char-boy.png)
 His name is **Steve**.
 You'll use the **arrow keys**...